odkr/properset.lua/README.md

 Allows to handles sets, including complex ones, -- properly.

-`properset` allows to properly handle sets that contain objects, tables, or other sets, sports a rich and sane interface, and is well-documented.
+`properset` allows to properly handle sets that contain objects, tables, or other sets, provides functions for basic set arithmetics, sports a sane interface, and is well-documented.

-`properset` is **not** production-ready.
-The interface is in flux and some functions overflow the stack when given recursive data structures as input.
+However, `properset` is **not** production-ready.
+The interface is in flux and some functions will overflow the stack when given multidimensional tables, including objects and sets, that contain references to themselves as input.

+Also, the test suite isn't complete yet.

 Approaches to Handling Sets in Lua